If you’re a scripted podcast writer, you can help us learn more by completing our Scripted Podcast industry surveys.

 Scripted podcasting is still a sort of Wild West.
 Deal terms range from reasonable to, well, pretty mediocre.

 If you have a scripted podcasting deal, tell us about it.

-We want to learn more about how writers are getting paid, about whether you are working as the creator or for-hire, whether there is already an arrangement for pick-up by TV or SVOD.
+We want to learn more – about how writers are getting paid, about whether they’re working as creators or writers-for-hire, whether their project already has an arrangement for pick-up in TV or SVOD.
 We want to know as much as possible as this business evolves.